bitcoin/bips/bip-segdata-peer-services.md

 Coverage beyond the recent-block floor is advertised in coarse tiers.
 The advertisement helps only the voluntary cases above that floor, such as a node choosing to retain and serve deep history, or an application fetching old entries.
 It lets them find a peer that retained the range rather than guess.
 Retention itself stays optional, and what a peer advertises must be honest, as BIP-159 requires for pruned block serving.

 *Rationale*: Tiers are used rather than an exact height because a node's exact retention depth comes from a private storage amount, making it nearly unique to that node and stable over time.
-Coarse tiers put each node in a large anonymity set, and a node serves only to its advertised tier, so probing recovers the tier and no more (§Retention-coverage advertising).
+Coarse tiers put each node in a large anonymity set, and a node serves only to its advertised tier, so probing recovers the tier and no more ([Retention-coverage advertising](#retention-coverage-advertising-segdatacov)).
 Whether a specific entry is held is answered by the request itself (a `notfound` if absent, with no reason given).

 ## Specification